 Workshops consist of practical exercises in which the students will learn the different approaches, methods and tools.
-In the workshops that accompany a lecture on the topic, students will learn how to approach the group projects.
+In the workshops that accompany a lecture on the topic, students will learn how to approach components of the group projects and the individual assignment.
 Students will be asked to submit to Canvas the completed workshop assignment (mandatory).